Things To Do in Seattle With Kids

-2. Pike Place Market.
-The Pike Place Market is the fish throwing, coffee drinking, fresh fruit collecting hub of this great city.
+Pike Place Market has something for everyone.
+The Pike Place Market is the fish-throwing, coffee-drinking, fresh fruit-collecting hub of this great city.
 It is exactly what you see on every TV show or movie that has ever highlighted Seattle.
 You absolutely must take a stroll through the market and embrace the hustle and bustle of the vendors and visitors gathered there.
 There’s something for even the pickiest kids.

-3. The Seattle Waterfront.
+The Seattle Waterfront is a beautiful area to just walk around and explore.
 The waterfront is just a short walk from Pike Place.
 When you walk the Seattle Waterfront you will pass a series of piers lined with gift shops, restaurants, and all kinds of tourist friendly activities.
 Be sure to catch a carriage ride or hop on the merry-go-round!

-5. Alki Beach.
+Alki Beach will take your breath away.
 Drive or ferry taxi over to Alki from the waterfront to spend some time building sand castles with a view!
 Alki is great for quiet time soaking up the sun (if you actually have it), playing volleyball, and for strolling the boardwalk.
-Rent a bike to make the most your afternoon there and stop by Pegasus, my favorite Italian restaurant for pizza and a drink!
+Rent a bike to make the most your afternoon there and stop by Pegasus Pizza and Pasta, my favorite Italian restaurant for pizza and a drink!

-9. Snoqualmie Falls.
+Snoqualmie Falls are also worth a visit.
 The falls at Snoqualmie are a sight for sore eyes and are only about 30 miles outside of Seattle.
 You’ll find a hiking trail, two observation decks, and luxury suites at the Salish Lodge.
 Don’t forget your camera – major photo opps here!